Renocalvo/Renocalvo/README.md

 * 🏠 Live at Bima, NTB

  **Personal Stuffs:**
-- 🌱 I’m currently learning all language i can
+- 🌱 I’m currently learning web-dev
 - ✨ Interested in API development
 - 🤔 I still need a lot of experience
-- ⚡ Fun fact i like
+- ⚡ Fun fact i like to learn from other repo